 Luckily, I can stock up our mango at Aldi for a reasonable price.
 On sale these fruits cost only 0.77 Euro ($0.96) – that’s when I grab a few of them and we celebrate a week full of exotic snacks and dishes in my kitchen:)

 For this recipe you could also use convenient, frozen mangoes which in my region I can also get at the discounter.
-Let me know in the comment section, if mangoes are affordable in your region too and where you buy them.
+Let me know in the comment section, if these juicy exotic fruits are affordable in your region too?
+If yes, where do you buy them?

 When looking at the photos, don’t you think that this yellow dominating mango curry could make a perfect, vegan Easter dish?

 Easter is a feast of joy created by nature.
-We are surrounded by yellow flowers such as daffodils and dandelions and eat yellow dishes such as Easter pancake, Easter eggs, polenta and curry.
+We are surrounded by yellow flowers such as daffodils and dandelions.
+We also eat yellow dishes such as Easter pancake, Easter eggs, polenta and curry.
 This has an effect on our state of mind, because yellow is considered to be the real mood booster among colours.

 A yellow tablecloth and yellow napkins and/or a bouquet of yellow Easter bells or tulips on the table are the perfect requisites to spend happy hours with family or friends.